-Science Says: 'The warmer it is, the more fire we see'
+Science Says: Hotter weather turbocharges US West wildfires

 Experts say the way global warming worsens wildfires comes down to the basic dynamics of fire.
 Fires need ignition, oxygen and fuel.
 And what's really changed is fuel — the trees, brush and other plants that go up in flames.

-"Hotter drier weather means our fuels are drier so it's easier for fires to start and spread and burn more intensely," said University of Alberta fire scientist Mike Flannigan.
+"Hotter, drier weather means our fuels are drier, so it's easier for fires to start and spread and burn more intensely," said University of Alberta fire scientist Mike Flannigan.

 It's simple, he said: "The warmer it is, the more fire we see."

-Federal fire and weather data show higher air temperatures are turbo-charging fire season.
+Federal fire and weather data show higher air temperatures are turbocharging fire season.

-The five hottest Aprils to Septembers out west produced years that on average burned more than 13,500 square miles (35,000 square kilometers), according to data at the National Interagency Fire Center and the National Oceanic and Atmospheric Administration .
-That's triple the average for the five coldest Aprils to Septembers.
+The five hottest Aprils to Septembers out West produced years that on average burned more than 13,500 square miles (35,000 square kilometers), according to data at the National Interagency Fire Center and the National Oceanic and Atmospheric Administration .

-The western summer so far is more than 3 degrees Fahrenheit (1.7 degrees Celsius) warmer than the 20th century average.
+The Western summer so far is more than 3 degrees Fahrenheit (1.7 degrees Celsius) warmer than the 20th century average.
 California in July logged its hottest month in 124 years of record-keeping.

 The five years with the most acres burned since 1983 averaged 63.4 degrees from April to September.
 That's 1.2 degrees warmer than average and 2.4 degrees hotter than the years with the least acres burned, AP's data analysis shows.